hglps/algorithms/dijkstra.md

 1. Start all nodes with weight= infinity, except the starting node(S).

-2. Iterate through all adjacents nodes of starting node, putting on a priority queue, based on their weights ('current distance from S').
+2. Iterate through all adjacents nodes of starting node, putting on a priority queue(increasing order), based on their weights ('current distance from S').

 3. Repeat process with first node(i.e. shortest path so far) on the priority queue.